 Soaking Up the Atmosphere

 Don’t rush this part.
-Sit on the cool stone steps.
+Sit on the smooth stone steps.
 Lean against your pack.
 Look up at the sky above the cathedral towers.
 Notice the faces around you: that woman you passed three days ago on the hill, that older man who shared his water when yours ran out.

 The square invites you to just be here, now, in this moment you’ve earned.
 Some pilgrims spend hours just sitting, watching new arrivals experience their moments of completion.
 Let it sink in.
 You walked the Camino.
 You’re here.